Manhattan alligator drowns after trap falls into Wildcat Creek

 MANHATTAN, Kan.
-(KSNT) – An alligator that’s captured the community’s attention since going missing from a Manhattan pet store has drowned.
+(KSNW) – An alligator that’s captured the community’s attention since going missing from a Manhattan pet store has drowned.

 Manhattan Reptile World said two American alligators were stolen from their cage at the store last week.
 Just days later, one of the alligators was spotted in Wildcat Creek, so traps were set up to catch it.

-The store is still hoping for the safe return of the other missing alligator.
+The store is hoping for the safe return of the other missing alligator.

 LATEST STORIES: